-Kansas City Roof inspections are performed for various reasons, but the most frequent reasons for roof inspections include:
+Kansas City Roof inspection services are performed for various reasons, but the most frequent reasons for roof inspections include:

 - To assess the extent of storm related roof damage